EVerest/everest-core/docs/source/project/releases/breaking-changes.rst

 Scope
 =====

-This document covers breaking change definitions for all components of the :ref:`EVerest public API <exp-release-and-versioning-public-api>`.
+This document covers breaking change definitions for all components of the :ref:`EVerest public API <project-release-and-versioning-public-api>`.

 This includes:
 - :ref:`AsyncAPI specifications <exp-breaking-changes-asyncapi>`